ILLIXR/ILLIXR/README.md

 Facebook Reality Labs provided the [OpenEDS Semantic Segmentation Dataset][11].

 Wesley Darvin came up with the name for ILLIXR.
-Abdulrahman Mahmoud helped with the design of this website.

 ## Licensing Structure